drubinstein/pokerl/content/docs/chapter-3/running/index.md

 --> Another 1/4 reduction in data size or 6kB --> ≈2kB

-And there I had a potential near 64x speed up in host\<-\>device communication.
+And there I had a potential near 64x `SPEED` up in host\<-\>device communication.
 Now why does this work?

 To unpack on the GPU, I store two buffers, a bit mask and a number of shifts.
 I shift the bytes then apply the bit mask and voila hyper parallel decoding for both the visited mask and the game screen.